WhitmanOptiLab/COPASI_Delays/README.md

 ```
 ## Benchmarking Tests

-These tests will be located in `DDEINT_Research_Benchmarks` repo and will compare the numerical accuracy of DDEINT with LSODA method using interpolation.
+These tests will be located in `DDEINT_Research_Benchmarks` repo and will compare the numerical accuracy of DDEINT with the LSODA method using interpolation.
+These tests will be located in `comparison_tests\copasi_methods_tests`